svalinn/DAGMC/pyne/README.md

 errors.

-At the time of writing, the produced file ``pyne.cpp`` will need to be edited slightly in order to make DAMGC compilable.
+At the time of writing, the produced file ``pyne.cpp`` will need to be edited slightly in order to make DAGMC compilable.
 You must comment out the line in ``pyne.cpp`` that says

     #include "particle.h"